docker/docs/develop/develop-images/dockerfile_best-practices.md

 - Starting with a parent image that is already in the cache, the next instruction is compared against all child images derived from that base image to see if one of them was built using the exact same instruction.
-If not, the cache is invalidated.
+  If not, there is a cache miss and the cache is not used for this build step and any following build step of this stage of the Dockerfile.

 - In most cases, simply comparing the instruction in the `Dockerfile` with one of the child images is sufficient.
 However, certain instructions require more